-Click the Base the display on the report dropdown and select the report you want to show within the master record.
+Click the Base the display on the report dropdown and select the report you want to show within the parent record.

 You can see and edit report settings directly from this screen, if you want.
 To do so, select a report from the dropdown, then click the blue report link.
 The report opens in the report builder.
 DO NOT select a report set with matching criteria (filtering).
 Doing so means that you may not show some records that users expect to see in a list of related records.

 If you want the embedded report to display in Grid Edit mode, turn on the Editable checkbox.

 When you make the report editable, viewers can edit child records the report contains directly on the parent form.
 They can also add new records without navigating to a new screen (even if the parent record has not yet been saved).
 Read more about enabling spreadsheet-style editing of an embedded report.

 An Embedded Grid Edit Report lets users edit and add records spreadsheet-style.

 Editable reports don't display in Grid Edit